 Boredom driven by lack of human interaction found in offices can, in extreme cases, lead to issues including depression and a sense of being disconnected.
 If not structured properly, a work-from-home regime can be unproductive, leading to tasks not getting done and poor communication channels.

-• When working from home, make use of a quality ergonomic chair.
-A flexible workstation that allows one to work while standing is also a good idea.
+- When working from home, make use of a quality ergonomic chair.
+A flexible workstation with home office furniture that allows one to work while standing is also a good idea.
 If your workstation is not as ergonomic, remember to change postures from time to time.

 Identified benefits of exercise include reduced levels of anxiety and stress, better sleeping patterns, increased self-confidence and alertness.
 Along with remote work strategies, good exercise and eating routines can help make the home office a success for both employees and employers.
 Contact the experts at POI for more information to make your home office a success.